celeritas-project/celeritas/doc/appendices/development.rst

   memory, and in some accessors where the result is optional.
 - The rule of passing references to complex data does not apply to CUDA ``__global__`` kernels, because device code cannot accept references to host memory.
-Instead, kernels parameters should copy by value or provide raw pointers to device memory.
+Instead, kernel parameters should copy by value or provide raw pointers to device memory.
 Indicate that the argument should not be used inside the kernel can prefix it with ``const``, so the CUDA compiler places the argument in ``__constant__`` memory rather than taking up register space.